-The Company's effective tax rates for the years ended March 31, 2019 and 2018 are 26.7% and 35.8%, respectively.
-The following table presents a reconciliation of income tax expense (benefit) at the federal statutory tax rate of 21.0% and 30.8%, respectively, to the actual tax expense:
+The Company's effective tax rates for the years ended March 31, 2019 and 2018 are 25.4% and 34.0%, respectively.
+The following table presents a reconciliation of income tax expense at the federal statutory tax rate of 21.0% and 31.6%, respectively, to the actual tax expense:

 Years Ended March 31,

 2019 2018

 (in thousands of dollars)

-Computed tax \$ 1,400 \$ 2,068
+Computed tax \$ 35,493 \$ 51,301

-Change in computed taxes resulting from: State income tax, net of federal benefit 424 377
+Change in computed taxes resulting from:

+State income tax, net of federal benefit 11,096 9,028

+Allowance for equity funds used during construction (1,353) (1,927)

+Investment tax credit (336) (450)

-Other items, net (42) (39)
+Other items - net (2,054) (2,725)

-Total 382 338
+Total Changes 7,353 3,926

-Total income tax expense \$ 1,782 \$ 2,406
+Total income tax expense \$ 42,846 \$ 55,227

-The Company is included in the NGNA and subsidiaries consolidated federal income tax return and Massachusetts unitary state income tax return.
+The Company is included in the NGNA and subsidiaries' consolidated federal income tax return and Massachusetts unitary state income tax return.
 The Company has joint and several liability for any potential assessments against the consolidated group.

 On December 22, 2017, the Tax Act was signed into law.
 The Tax Act includes significant changes to various federal tax provisions applicable to the Company, including provisions specific to regulated public utilities.
-The most significant changes include the reduction in the corporate federal income tax rate from 35.0% to 21.0% effective January 1, 2018 and the elimination of bonus depreciation for certain property acquired or placed in service after September 27, 2017 and extend the normalization requirements for ratemaking treatment of excess deferred taxes.
+The most significant changes include the reduction in the corporate federal income tax rate from 35.0% to 21.0% effective January 1, 2018, the elimination of bonus depreciation for certain property acquired or placed in service after September 27, 2017 and the extension of the normalization requirements for ratemaking treatment of excess deferred taxes.

 On August 3, 2018, the Internal Revenue Service ("IRS") and the U.S. Department of Treasury released proposed regulations associated with the bonus depreciation rules enacted as part of the Tax Act.
 The proposed regulations would enable utilities to claim additional bonus depreciation on property acquired and placed in service between September 28, 2017 and March 31, 2018.
-The Company adopted the guidance in the proposed regulations and claimed the additional six months of bonus depreciation on its fiscal year 2018 Federal income tax return.
+The Company adopted the guidance in the proposed regulations and claimed the additional six months of bonus depreciation on its fiscal year 2018 federal income tax return.

-In accordance with ASC 740, "Income Taxes," the effect of changes in tax law are required to be recognized in the period of enactment, which for the Company was the period ended March 31, 2018.
+In accordance with ASC 740, "Income Taxes," the effects of changes in tax law are required to be recognized in the period of enactment, which for the Company is the period ended March 31, 2018.
 Since the Company's fiscal year end is March 31, the statutory rate applicable for the Company's fiscal year ended March 31, 2018, was a blended tax rate of 31.6%.
-For the fiscal year ended March 31, 2019 and future periods, the federal income tax rate will be 21.0%.
+For the fiscal year ended March 31, 2019 and future periods, the federal income tax rate is 21.0%.
 In addition, ASC 740 requires deferred income tax assets and liabilities to be measured at the enacted tax rate expected to apply when temporary differences are to be realized or settled.
 As a result, the Company remeasured its federal deferred income tax assets and liabilities using the newly enacted tax rate of 21.0%.